udayraghuvanshi03/Emotion-Recognition-from-Facial-Expressions/README.md

 ## Dataset
 1. https://www.kaggle.com/competitions/challenges-in-representation-learning-facial-expression-recognition-challenge/data
-This is in form of csv
+This is in the form of csv
 2. https://www.kaggle.com/datasets/msambare/fer2013
-This is in form of grayscale images
+This is in the form of grayscale images

 ## Key features
 - **Multi-Modal Approach**: Integrates SVM, Logistic Regression, and CNN for robust emotion recognition.